sanargo/sanargo/README.md

 # 👋 Hi there, my name is Santiago!
 - 👀 I’m interested in **Data Structures** and Logical Thinking.
 I have a great interest in **Artificial Intelligence** and in different aspects of **Data Science.**
-- 🌱 I’m currently learning Web Development, studying as a **Front-end Developer**.
+- 🌱 I’m currently learning Web Development at **Platzi** and I'm studying English at the **Colombo Americano**.
 - 🌟 My goal is to learn different approaches to programming.
-That's why, throughout my study I have learned the basics of programming through **Python** and **JavaScript** (the latter being the language with the greatest focus)
+That's why, throughout my study I have learned the basics of programming through **Python** and **JavaScript**.
+However, I have knowledge in:
+  - HTML5
+  - CSS3
+  - JavaScript
+  - Python
 ## 💞️ List of topics to learn:
   - Fullstack Development with JavaScript.
   - Back-end with Python.